What do I need to know to start work with Take Note?

 Is there a minimum amount of work I need to take on?

 No. We recommend signing up for at least two shifts a week to guarantee a healthy invoice at the end of the month, but you’re free to take on as much or as little work as you’d like.

 Am I under any obligation to accept work?

 No, you’re not, although if it’s less than 24 hours before your shift you’ll need to let us know you’re not available.
 If you’re consistently unreliable and dropping out of files, it will affect the work we can send you.

 What are the rates of pay?

-For Detailed Notes transcription the rates of pay start at £0.38 per minute of audio (not per minute of your own time).
+For Intelligent Verbatim transcription the rates of pay start at £0.42 per minute of audio (not per minute of your own time).
 This will increase depending on the number of speakers in the audio.
-You will start with Detailed Notes transcription and then train in other file types later on, which are paid at different rates.
-It should take you no longer than two to three times the length of the audio to type a Detailed Notes transcription, although it will inevitably take longer than this as you find your feet.
+You will start with Intelligent Verbatim transcription and then train in other file types later on, which are paid at different rates.
+It should take you no longer than two to three times the length of the audio to type an Intelligent Verbatim transcription, although it will inevitably take longer than this as you find your feet.
 This is why your typing speed is so important.
 Please think carefully about whether you are suitable before progressing.

 How do I get paid?